apache/flink/docs/ops/deployment/cluster_setup.zh.md

 ### Starting Flink

-The following script starts a JobManager on the local node and connects via SSH to all worker nodes listed in the *slaves* file to start the TaskManager on each node.
+The following script starts a JobManager on the local node and connects via SSH to all worker nodes listed in the *workers* file to start the TaskManager on each node.
 Now your Flink system is up and running.
 The JobManager running on the local node will now accept jobs at the configured RPC port.

 Assuming that you are on the master node and inside the Flink directory: